ConvNet vs Transformer, Supervised vs CLIP: Beyond ImageNet Accuracy: Property Analysis

 \textbf{Supervised models are better than CLIP on most of the robustness benchmarks.} In Fig.~\ref{fig:vtab_robust_diff}, we can see that supervised models perform better than CLIP on most datasets except ImageNet-R and ImageNet-Sketch.
 CLIP models' success on ImageNet-R and ImageNet-Sketch suggests they handle abstract or creative visuals better than supervised models.
-The advantage of supervised models is likely related to the fact that all robustness datasets share the same set of classes as the original ImageNet-1K, on which the supervised models were finetuned.
-This highlights the need for the development of new robustness benchmarks non-related to ImageNet.
-ViT and ConvNeXt, on average, exhibit similar performance across both supervised and CLIP.
+The advantage of supervised models is likely related to the fact that all robustness datasets share the same set of classes as the original ImageNet-1K, on which they were finetuned.
+This underscores the need for the development of new robustness benchmarks that are not directly related to ImageNet.
+Additionally, CLIP models may achieve higher performance when pretrained on larger datasets~\citep{fang2023data, gadre2023datacomp}.
+ViT and ConvNeXt, on average, have similar performance across both supervised and CLIP.